Average student loan debt for doctors in 2023

 • Provide stability and predictable monthly payments.

-• Ideal for those who prefer a consistent budget.
+• It is ideal for those who prefer a consistent budget.

 2. Variable Interest Rates:

-• Fluctuate over time based on market conditions.
+• fluctuates over time based on market conditions.

 • It may start lower than fixed rates but can increase in the future.